 Just like black hat (not recommended) is prevalent in the SEO industry as a means to provide workarounds to rank higher in Google SERPS (search engine results pages), cPanel price increases will encourage providers to find workarounds that are basically security unsafe.
 It is always recommended to separate accounts/domains from each other to minimize hacking.
 One provider noted that one of those workarounds could be addon domains – multiple domains under one cPanel account.
 The issue there is that once one of those domains is hacked, the rest of the domains on that cPanel account are also at risk, as you lose separation between them.

 On the backside, recording financials

-There’s a ton of confusion in the web hosting industry over just how to manage these price increases on the books.
-I suspect a number of smaller hosts will go belly up as their margins are already too thin to absorb this type of added expense.
-Larger hosts, especially those with CPAs on staff should be able to cope.
+There was a ton of confusion in the web hosting industry over just how to manage these price increases on the books.
+I suspect a number of smaller hosts went belly up as their margins are already too thin to absorb this type of added expense.
+Larger hosts, especially those with CPAs on staff were able to cope.

 What about Plesk

 Plesk has remained popular through the years as an alternative to cPanel, but alas, it is owned by the same parent company as cPanel.
 What’s to say, Plesk will raise their pricing again in short term?
 So here is the dilemma, will providers migrate to Plesk to save money to only face a similar price increase down the road?
 Fool me once, shame on you.
 Fool me twice, shame on me.

 We’ve been in the web hosting industry for over a decade, helping hundreds of clients succeed in what they do best and that’s running their business.
 We specialize in Virtual Private Servers (VPS) and dedicated servers, with data centers in Dallas, Phoenix, Los Angeles & Singapore.